JayVee-Digital-Labs/jvdl-design-system/README.md

 3. **Keep tests isolated**: Ensure tests do not depend on each other and can run independently.

 For more information on writing tests with Cypress, refer to the [Cypress documentation](https://docs.cypress.io).

+### Test File Conventions

+- **`*.cy.ts` Files**:
+  Use these files for standard end-to-end testing with Cypress.
+They are intended for testing the functionality and behavior of your application.

+- **`*.vr.cy.ts` Files**:
+  These files are used for visual regression (VR) testing.
+They capture UI snapshots and compare them against a baseline to detect unintended visual changes.
+Use these tests whenever you need to ensure that UI changes are intentional and that the app’s appearance remains consistent.

 ## Deployment Steps